 This tends to happen because dogs have very short sleep/wake cycles – approximately 3 episodes per hour during the night.

 The sleep/wake cycle is normal.
 It’s a period of sleep followed by a short period of wakefulness.
 Humans also have sleep/wake cycles, but these are much longer, and much less pronounced.
 Some dogs are quite alert during the ‘wake’ part of the cycle and may bark, while others remain drowsy and quiet.
 If they’re disturbed during a period of wakefulness, they’ll certainly let you know about it!

-The good news for dog owners is that, with a little care and attention, it’s not too challenging to sleep train a puppy.
-Once fully trained, research shows that dogs sleep primarily between the hours of 9pm and 4am when the sky is at its darkest, allowing you some much needed rest!
+The positive for dog owners is that with a little care and attention, (and a little patience), it’s not too challenging to teach a puppy to sleep.
+Once fully trained, research shows that dogs sleep primarily between the hours of 9pm and 4am when the sky is at its darkest, allowing you some much-needed rest.